Benlagra/GeClDa/PeerAss/README.md

 * `tidy_set.txt`: the final output of the main script according to the requirements of the project.

+* `Merged_data.txt`: the larger file from which the tidy set has been derived.

 ## Requirements of the project

 The main script should do the following